 Secondly, the reason why the US was a ‘user’ of currency was because the US had just tried and failed at becoming an ‘issuer’ of currency.

-MMTers don’t need to go all the way to Wiemar or Zimbabwe to find examples of hyperinflation destroying a fiat currency—because we Americans had our own experience right here in America.
+MMTers don’t need to go all the way to Wiemar or Zimbabwe to find examples of a fiat currency hyperinflating into oblivion—because we Americans had our own experience right here in America.

 Our own original central government (the Continental Congress) printed $241,552,780 in paper money (in Continental Dollars) from May 10, 1775 to January 14, 1779 to finance the Revolutionary War.

 Those Continentals were fiat currency—they were NOT backed by gold.
-Similar to today’s state or local gov’t—a ‘user’ of fiat currency—issuing a municipal ‘revenue’ bond, Continentals were an ‘IOU’ denominated in nonconvertible fiat that was only ‘backed’ by the ‘anticipation’ of tax revenues.
+Similar to today’s state or local gov’t—a ‘user’ of fiat currency—issuing a municipal ‘revenue’ bond, Continentals were an ‘IOU’ denominated in nonconvertible dollars that were only ‘backed’ by the ‘anticipation’ of tax revenues.

 By the end of the war, they had become worthless (“not worth a continental”).